whad-team/whad-client/doc/source/cli/generic/wserver.rst

-whadserver: generic TCP tunneling tool
+wserver: generic TCP tunneling tool
 ======================================

-``whadserver`` is a tool designed to expose any WHAD device through a TCP server, allowing WHAD tools to connect to it and access the underlying device as it were physically present on the user machine while it is connected on another one.
+``wserver`` is a tool designed to expose any WHAD device through a TCP server, allowing WHAD tools to connect to it and access the underlying device as it were physically present on the user machine while it is connected on another one.

 .. warning::

     TCP tunneling may introduce some latency that is not compatible with some protocols like Logitech Unifying.
 This may improve in the future, but for now this is a known limitation.